ProgMahabub21/Text-Analysis/README.md

 # OpenAI Chatbot Script

 This script allows you to interact with OpenAI's GPT-3.5 Turbo model to generate responses to user messages.
-You can provide an initial user message, and the script will use the OpenAI API to generate a response.
+You can provide an initial user message; the script will use the OpenAI API to generate a response.
+Go to the repository <a href="https://github.com/sheikhmahmudulhasanshium/BCT_Trust_Factor_Evaluation_PsudoCode/tree/master">link</a> to understand the basic work process of the BCT-IATI framework in detail.

 ## Prerequisites